ffigari/rastreador-ocular/README.md

 bug.

 This project was built around the antisaccades task (Hallett 1978) in which only center, left and right over an horizontal axis are of interest.
 Because of that the provided JSPsych utilities for calibration and validation focus on those three regions of interests.
-In this sense, tasks which require other regions of interest might have their estimations worsened.
+Tasks which require other regions of interest will have incorrect estimations.
 Work could however be done to generalize how regions of interest are codified, allowing then for more general calibration and validation mechanisms.

 ## Development